TrakHound/TrakHound/docs/entities/objects/number.md

-# Statistic Entity
+# Number Entity

-Statistic Entities are used to store a value for a specific Time Range.
-This can be used to record aggregate data such as Min, Max, Average, etc.
+Number Entities are used to store a single numeric value.
+This can be used in conjunction with other entities to create complex models.

 ## Properties